ephe-meral/ephe-meral.github.io/content/post/2016-07-01-the-idea-of-the-unix-programming-environment.md

 How does the effort of learning and using these commands pay back?
 Maybe you don't want to develop your next big web project by pipelining Unix tools - this is understandable, since it might be more efficient and maintainable to use a general purpose programming language instead.

 But what I am talking about is not to use these tools to for production-level engineering.
 No, I am referring to how developers use the operating system to create these software products.
-We might specialize in a single programming language (which is _really_ beneficial for the enterprise environment) and we learn to use our standard toolset - for example IDEs - up to a point where using anything else becomes a hassle.
+We might specialize in a single programming language (which is _really_ beneficial for the enterprise environment) and we learn to use our standard tool kit - for example IDEs - up to a point where using anything else becomes a hassle.
 If you achieve this point, you effectively pushed yourself to be a personified [golden hammer](https://en.wikipedia.org/wiki/Law_of_the_instrument).

 ### Text is the developer's magic wand